List of A Nightmare on Elm Street characters: Dean Russell

 Dean Russell is a teenager who is experiencing sleep deprivation and strange nightmares about an unknown man after exploring childhood memories with his psychiatrist.
-Since then, he struggles to stay awake and dependent of caffeine, and thus haven't been slept over 72 hours, resulting him become hynogogic; he then dreams and hallucinates lucidly.
+Since then, he struggles to stay awake and dependent of caffeine, and thus haven't been slept over 72 hours, resulting him become hypnagogic; he then dreams and hallucinates lucidly.
 He begins to fall asleep at the Springwood Diner when ordering coffee, allowing Freddy to cut his hand.
 Dean wakes up and grabs a knife to defend himself; as he falls asleep again, Freddy uses the knife in his dream to cut his throat.